inventedbeast29/Find_my_device/README.md

 # Real-Time Device Tracking

-A **real-time device tracking system** built with **Node.js, Socket.IO, and Leaflet.js**.
-This project allows multiple devices to share their live locations on an interactive map.
+A **real-time device tracking system** built with **Node.js, Socket.IO, and Leaflet.js**.This project allows multiple devices to share their live locations on an interactive map and now includes **Geo-fencing** — a virtual boundary that triggers alerts when a device enters or leaves a defined area.

 ---